-See your HSSEAS Academic Counselor for more details.
+See your UCLA Samueli School of Engineering Academic Counselor for more details.
 Students must meet requisites and have at minimum a 3.0 GPA for approval consideration.

 - + Late Enrollment Appointment: How come I received a late enrollment appointment?

-- + Prerequisites: myUCLA says I do not meet the requisites, what is the problem?
+- + Requisites: myUCLA says I do not meet the requisites, what is the problem?

 - + Study List: What is my “study list” and where can I print it out?

 Faculty Advising Questions

 - + Availability: How would I know when a faculty member is available to meet?

 On MyEngineering, the student can click on “Change/View Advisors” and they can see each professor’s advising hours and office location.
 They can also click “Contact” for the instructor’s email address.

 - + Completion: How would I know that my visit has been recorded?